Howard Hughes: Physical and mental decline

 Hughes had this 1954 Chrysler New Yorker equipped with an aircraft-grade air filtration system that took up most of the trunk.

-Hughes was widely considered eccentric and suffered from severe obsessive-compulsive disorder (OCD).
+Hughes was widely considered eccentric and suffered from severe obsessive–compulsive disorder (OCD).

 Dietrich wrote that Hughes ate the same dinner daily: a New York strip steak cooked medium rare, dinner salad, and peas; but only the smaller peas, pushing the larger ones aside.
 For breakfast, his eggs had to be cooked the way Lily, his family cook, made them.
 Hughes had a "phobia about germs", and "his passion for secrecy became a mania."

 While directing The Outlaw, Hughes became fixated on a small flaw in one of Jane Russell's blouses, claiming that the fabric bunched up along a seam and gave the appearance of two nipples on each breast.
 He wrote a detailed memorandum to the crew on how to fix the problem.
 Richard Fleischer, who directed His Kind of Woman with Hughes as executive producer, wrote at length in his autobiography about the difficulty of dealing with the tycoon.
 In his book Just Tell Me When to Cry, Fleischer explained that Hughes was fixated on trivial details and was alternately indecisive and obstinate.
-He also revealed that Hughes' unpredictable mood swings made him wonder if the film would ever be completed.
+He also revealed that Hughes's unpredictable mood swings made him wonder whether the film would ever be completed.

 In 1957, Hughes told his aides that he wanted to screen some movies at a film studio near his home.
 He stayed in the studio's darkened screening room for more than four months, never leaving.
 He ate only chocolate bars and chicken and drank only milk and was surrounded by dozens of boxes of Kleenex that he continuously stacked and re-arranged.
 He wrote detailed memos to his aides giving them explicit instructions neither to look at him nor speak to him unless spoken to.
 Throughout this period, Hughes sat fixated in his chair, often naked, continuously watching movies.
 When he finally emerged in the spring of 1958, his hygiene was terrible.
-He had neither bathed nor cut his hair and nails for weeks.
+He had neither bathed nor cut his hair or nails for weeks.